 (2) At the Region I Conference

 b.
-The Policy Committee will appoint a Vice-Chairperson and a Recording Secretary each year at the meeting in conjunction with VISION.

-(1) The host state representative on the Region I Conference Committee (Ad Hoc) will be the Vice-Chairperson.
-The Vice-Chairperson will preside over meetings in the absence of the Region I Vice President.

-(2) The host state representative for the next Region I Conference (Ad Hoc) will be the Recording Secretary.
 The Region I Vice President will appoint the Recording Secretary.
-The Recording Secretary will record minutes of the Policy Committee Meeting and the Region I Business Meeting at the ACTE Convention and the Region I Conference.
-The Recording Secretary will send a copy of the minutes to the Region I Vice President within 30 days of the ACTE Convention or Region I Conference.
-All Standing Committee Reports will be included in the minutes for the Business Meetings at the ACTE Convention and Region I Conference.
+The Recording Secretary will record minutes of the Policy Committee Meeting and the Region I Business Meeting at the ACTE VISION and the Region I Conference.
+The Recording Secretary will send a copy of the minutes to the Region I Vice President within 30 days of the ACTE VISION or Region I Conference.
+All Standing Committee Reports will be included in the minutes for the Business Meetings at the ACTE VISION and Region I Conference.

-(3) A state representative may send a substitute when necessary.
+c.
+A state representative may send a substitute when necessary.
 The state

-representative must send a letter of authorization to the Region I Vice President so that the representative may vote and receive reimbursement.
+representative must send a letter communication of authorization to the Region I Vice President so that the representative may vote and receive reimbursement.

+d.
+In the event that the Region I Vice President is absent, the Vice President

+Elect will preside over the meetings.
+If the Vice President-Elect is not

+available or present, the Recording Secretary will preside over the

+meetings.

 4. Reports to Region I Vice President